emilyscassidy/emilyscassidy.github.io/index.md

   image: /assets/images/wave_mix_tyler_penner_unsplash.jpg
 ---

-I am a postdoctoral researcher at the [Courant Institute of Mathematical Sciences][cims], [NYU][nyu], exploring the richness of oceanic turbulence and transport.
-Prior to moving to New York, I received a PhD at the [Geophysical Fluid Dynamics Institute, FSU][gfdi] in Tallahassee, Florida, and an undergraduate chemical engineering degree from the [Birla Institute of Technology and Science][bits] in [Goa](https://en.wikipedia.org/wiki/Goa), [India](https://en.wikipedia.org/wiki/India).
+I am a postdoctoral researcher at the [School of Oceanography](https://www.ocean.washington.edu/), UW, exploring the richness of oceanic turbulence and transport.
+Prior to moving to Seattle, I was a postdoc at the [Courant Institute of Mathematical Sciences][cims], [NYU][nyu].
+I received a PhD at the [Geophysical Fluid Dynamics Institute, FSU][gfdi] in Tallahassee, Florida, and an undergraduate chemical engineering degree from the [Birla Institute of Technology and Science][bits] in [Goa](https://en.wikipedia.org/wiki/Goa), [India](https://en.wikipedia.org/wiki/India).

 My research is primarily focused on understanding how the [swirling flows](https://visibleearth.nasa.gov/view.php?id=77120) in the ocean, at scales of 100m - 100km, stir, mix and transport tracers.
 This stirring and transport plays an integral role in influencing the [Earth's](https://www.youtube.com/watch?v=P5_GlAOCHyE) [climate](https://www.ipcc.ch/reports/), and also controls the rhythms of oceanic and coastal ecosystems.
 You can read about the few aspects of this rich problem, which I have addressed with colleagues, on my [research page](/research/), or download my [publications](/publications) for more details.